Wanna go to Machu Picchu? Yes, but responsibly.

 We met Paul Cripps during the Changemaker Game we organized in Cusco with AYNICENTER, an hub for local activists.
 He has one of the very few B Corps in Peru, adventurer and owner of Amazonas Explorer – a responsible travel agency.

-I'm from the UK, I did Latin-American studies... long time ago.
+I'm from the UK, I did Latin-American studies... a long time ago.
 In the third year of studies we had to go to a Spanish-speaking country, it was in 1998.
 Everybody wanted to go to Spain, I chose South America.
 Everybody said: If you go to South America, don't go to Peru, it's really dangerous.
 And if you do, definitely don't go to Lima.
 That’s exactly where I went!
 And yes, Lima was terrible that time.
 I was studying at Lima University and travelling around at the same time.
 Then, I came back to the UK and tried to get a job.
-I worked as raft guide in Austria, as truck driver going between continents.
-They sent me to Venezuela where I went for climbing and hiking.
+I worked as a raft guide in Austria, as a truck driver going between continents.
+They sent me to Venezuela where I went climbing and hiking.
 I was in Panama trekking around the border.
 I drove the bus to Rio Carnival.
 But I was always coming back to Peru.
 After a while I bought some rafts and with a Swiss guy we opened a rafting company.
 We couldn’t do business, we literally had four clients in the first year.
 Everybody was asking us for Machu Picchu, so we started to get involved in mountain biking.

 Some time later a friend of them contacted Paul with National Geographic, which wanted to explore Bolivia.
 That speeded up their business, they got known, they received support from various people with bigger experience in business.
 They grew a lot organizing adventure trips, team building, alternative routes for tourists.
 Few years later another good friend introduced him to the “1% for the planet” idea.